Content |

 Hip Dysplasia

-Malformed hip joints can lead to lifelong discomfort and reduced mobility.
-X-rays of the hips (a process called “hip score”) should be performed when a breeding dog is over one year of age to ensure that its hips are of good enough quality to be passed on.
+Malformed hip joints can lead to lifelong discomfort and reduced mobility. x-rays of the hips (a process called “hip score”) should be performed when a breeding dog is over one year of age to ensure that its hips are of a good enough quality to be passed down.

 Grooming “Small swiss hound”

-Ears of the Small swiss hound should be cleaned weekly and ideally should be checked daily for signs of infection.
+Ears of the Small swiss hound should be cleaned weekly and ideally checked daily for signs of infection.
 They must be completely dried after getting wet.

 Characteristics “Small swiss hound”